Large Language Models and Attention-Based AI for Hardware Design and Security: Progress, Challenges, and Opportunities: Attention-Based hardware security

 \subsection{Other Attention-based Hardware Security}

 Attention-based models have played a pivotal role in transforming hardware security, enabling more advanced threat detection and mitigation strategies.

 A common theme across recent works is the use of graph-based representations.
 For instance, Chen et al. proposed TrojanFormer, a resource-efficient method for hardware Trojan detection using a graph transformer network.
 It converts HDL designs into graph structures to enhance accuracy and efficiency and employs a NodeFormer-based network with linear-complexity message passing and edge-regularization loss.
 TrojanFormer was evaluated on a Trust-Hub dataset with over 100,000 nodes, achieving a 97.66\% F1 score on small and medium ICs.
 For large ICs, it showed a 4\% accuracy improvement and an 18\% reduction in computational overhead.
 Key limitations include difficulty capturing long-range dependencies in large ICs and reduced performance on circuits with sparse or incomplete graph topologies~\cite{10672762}.
 Another key direction is the integration of transformer models with graph-based pre-processing layers.
-For instance, Li e t al. proposed a transformer-based method that usages both transformer and Graph Convolutional Network as a pre-processing layer for detecting and localizing HTs at the RTL level and tested their architecture on the TrustHub dataset.
-They use RTL features to detect and localize HT attacks ~\cite{10317971}.
+For instance, Li e t al. proposed a transformer-based method that uses both a transformer and a Graph Convolutional Network as a pre-processing layer for detecting and localizing HTs at the RTL level and tested their architecture on the TrustHub dataset.
+They use RTL features to detect and localize HT attacks~\cite{10317971}.
 In another endeavor, Zhang et al. proposed a novel bit-level Hardware Trojan localization approach, namely B-HTRecognizer, which leveraged Graph Attention Networks.
 It converted the RTL Verilog code into bit-level edge-featured Data Flow Graphs to capture multi-dimensional feature representation, thus enhancing the precision of HT detection and localization.
 They presented TrustHub IMEex, a scaled open-source dataset for ML training.
 B-HTRecognizer achieved 84\% precision, 93\% recall for non-cross-designs, and 77\% recall for cross-design tests on RISC-V, proving effective for various designs.
-It characterized the progress in automation and fine-grained localization for pre-silicon hardware security ~\cite{10802937}.
+It characterized the progress in automation and fine-grained localization for pre-silicon hardware security~\cite{10802937}.
+Continuing the graph-attention theme, Yasaei et al. proposed a hardware-Trojan detection method that integrates the GraphSAGE algorithm with a graph-Transformer structure, embedding a multi-head attention mechanism over gate-level-netlist graphs in which nodes represent logic gates and edges represent interconnections~\cite{yasaei2025hardware}.
+Evaluated on Trust-Hub benchmarks, the model reaches a 96.60\% true-positive rate, a 99.99\% true-negative rate, and a 97.66\% F1 score, illustrating how combining neighborhood aggregation with global attention strengthens structural Trojan detection beyond conventional GNNs.